GavinLiles/KoreanChess/README.md

 ## TODO

-- NEED TO FIX/ADD diagonal moves to pieces in palace
-    - pieces can **only** move diagonally across the printed lines
-- ~~Add a swap phase~~
 - add win conditions
     - bikjang
         - A player may choose to place their king in direct sight of the opposing player's king.